Shelby Steele

-Shelby Steele (born January 1, 1946) is an author, columnist, documentary film maker, and a Robert J. and Marion E. Oster Senior Fellow at Stanford University's Hoover Institution.
+Shelby Steele (born January 1, 1946) is an American author, columnist, documentary film maker, and a Robert J. and Marion E. Oster Senior Fellow at Stanford University's Hoover Institution.
 He specializes in the study of race relations, multiculturalism, and affirmative action.

 In 1990, he received the National Book Critics Circle Award in the general nonfiction category for his book The Content of Our Character.
 In 2004, Steele was awarded the National Medal of the Humanities.

 Early life and education

 Steele was born in Phoenix, Illinois, a Cook County village off Chicago's South Side, to a black father and a white mother.
 His father, Shelby Sr., a truck driver with a third-grade education, and his mother, Ruth, a social worker, were founding members of the Congress of Racial Equality (CORE).
 Steele attended an all-black elementary school.
 His paternal grandfather was born a slave in Kentucky.
 His twin brother is Claude Steele, a professor emeritus of psychology at Stanford University, who held leadership positions with UC Berkeley, Columbia University and Stanford.

 Steele received a B.A. in political science from Coe College, an M.A. in sociology from Southern Illinois University Edwardsville, and a Ph.D. in English from the University of Utah.
 Steele met his wife, Rita Silverman, while they were students at Coe.
 Steele was active in the SCOPE Project, a voter registration project of the Southern Christian Leadership Conference (SCLC), and he met Rita at an activist meeting.

 Steele spent 20 years as an English professor at San Jose State University.